Home

 Clustering - The phenomenon of companies and people locating themselves in close geographic proximity in order to stimulate innovative activity, exploit multiplier effects (particularly those in the economic realm), as well as use and benefit from services and enterprises that arise to support the cluster.

-Community Development Corporation (CDC) - A geographically based non-profit organization that provides services and programming to benefit, empower, and promote its community.
-Many CDC's serve lower-income residents and revitalize neighborhoods, accomplishing this through advocacy, real estate development, economic development, and community organizing.
+Community Development Corporation (CDC) – A geographically based nonprofit organization that provides services and programming to benefit, empower, and promote its community.

 Community Preservation Act (CPA) - In Massachusetts, a tool to help communities preserve open space and historic sites, and create affordable housing and recreational facilities.

-Consumption - The viewing, use, and/or the purchase of a work of art by the public.
-Cooperative (co-op or coop) - In general, a cooperative is a jointly owned, democratically controlled enterprise or business venture.
+Cooperative (co-op or coop) – In general, a cooperative is a jointly owned, democratically controlled enterprise or business venture.
 Housing cooperatives, by extension, are a legal entity (usually a corporation) that owns real estate meant for the purpose of providing residences for shareholders.
-A typical housing co-op is a multi-family apartment building, whereby each shareholder occupies one housing unit.
-Because of the nature of joint ownership, the governance of housing co-ops is different from condominiums; for example, in the case of artist housing co-op rules can stipulate that only certified artists can occupy the unit.

 Creative Economy - The sector that produces and distributes cultural goods, services, and intellectual property.
 This includes, but is not limited to, the many interlocking industry sectors that center on providing creative services, such as advertising, architecture, arts, film, computer games, multimedia, or design.

-Cultural Inventorying - To understand clearly what a community’s assets are, who the creative workforce is, and what their needs are.
+Cultural Inventory – Understanding clearly what a community’s assets are, who the creative workforce is, and what its needs are.

 Cultural Resource - An aspect of a cultural system that is valued by or significantly representative of a culture or that contains significant information about a culture.
 A cultural resource may be a tangible entity or a cultural practice.